 Yes, you read that right—Salt Lake City in Utah.
 The name of the state conjures up images of imposing saw-toothed mountains, a vast lake of salt water, and Mormons.

-But many other people from all over the rest of the US and the world have made the state their home, and Rita Magalde is one of the pioneers who also carved out a new life in Utah, bringing the cuisine of Greece to the state whose motto is the simple word “Industry.”
+But many other people from the rest of the US and the world have made the state their home, and Rita Magalde is one of the pioneers who also carved out a new life in Utah, bringing the cuisine of Greece to the state whose motto is the simple word “industry.”

-This black-owned company brings a bit of the Mediterranean to the western state by creating delicious Greek pastries for the hungry hordes who descend on the shop, purchase them from other stores in the region, or order them online.
+This black-owned company brings a bit of the Mediterranean to the western state by creating delicious Greek pastries for the hungry hordes who descend on the shop, purchase their goods from other stores in the region, or order them online.

-Magalde’s love for Greek baking all started years ago after she worked as a nanny for a Greek-American family in North Carolina.
+Magalde’s love for Greek baking all began years ago after she started working as a nanny for a Greek-American family in North Carolina.

 Flavors of Greece have universal appeal

-Quickly becoming fast friends with the family’s yiayia — who spoke no English — she soon found herself in her kitchen, enjoying some fabulous Greek coffee and homemade baklava.
-Magalde was hooked for good when the yiayia showed her how to create the dish — without using any words — and it has been all “sheer ambrosia” since then.
+Quickly becoming friends with the family’s yiayia, who spoke no English, she soon found herself in her kitchen, enjoying some fabulous Greek coffee and homemade baklava.
+Magalde was hooked for good when the yiayia showed her how to create the dish without using any words, and it has been all “sheer ambrosia” since then.